Freedom of Assembly Overview

 Freedom-of-Assembly-Overview

-By David Hudson & Tony Mauro
+By David L. Hudson, Jr. & Tony Mauro

 The First Amendment prohibits government from abridging “the right of the people peaceably to assemble.”
 This basic freedom ensures that the spirit of the First Amendment survives and thrives even when the majority of citizens would rather suppress expression it finds offensive.